 CONTINUED SUCCESS

 Neonyt, the world’s biggest show for sustainable fashion by Messe Frankfurt, enjoyed a successful launch earlier this year.
 This July will see the next event within the same format.
-The show is a hub for fashion, sustainability and innovation and unites business, inspiration, knowledge and community-building.
+The show is a hub for fashion, sustainability and innovation and unites business, inspiration, knowledge and community building.
 The coming show will have Neonyt Trade Show at its core, supplemented by the Fashionsustain conference, the Thinkaton workshop, the Fashionimpact forum and networking events.
 In its January edition, Neonyt presented 150 labels from 26 countries, ranging from contemporary to denim, street- and sportswear.

 www.neonyt.com